delk73/cw-makerspace-action-plan/README.md

 ---
 version: 0.1.0
-lastReviewed: 2025-10-17
+lastReviewed: 2025-10-21
 owner: kk
 ---

-# 🛠️ Camas–Washougal Makerspace · Smoke Plan
+# 🛠️ Camas–Washougal Makerspace

 An inclusive, **barrier-free makerspace initiative** for the Camas–Washougal region — a community hub for fabrication, learning, and creative repair culture, designed for **total accessibility** across physical, sensory, and cognitive dimensions.
-This smoke plan defines the **6–8 week pilot** to test fit, surface friction early, and generate the evidence needed for a go, adapt, or relocate decision.
+This repository defines the **6–8 week pilot** to test fit, surface friction early, and generate the evidence needed for a go, adapt, or relocate decision.

 ---